frappe/erpnext/erpnext/docs/user/manual/en/setting-up/settings/system-settings.md

 You can localize ERPNext to use particular timezone, date, number or currency format and also set global session expiry via System Settings.

+By checking the 'Allow Login using Mobile Number' checkbox, you can login to ERPNext using a valid mobile number set in your User account.

 To open System Settings, go to:

 > Setup > Settings > System Settings